mavlink/MAVSDK-docs/en/contributing/build.md

 ### Local Install

-On Linux/Mac OSX the DroneCore headers and static library can be installed locally into the folder **DroneCore/install/** using:
+On Linux/macOS the DroneCore headers and static library can be installed locally into the folder **DroneCore/install/** using:

 ```sh
 make default install